selwr/sequel/README.md

 * a topic list (with any flags & multiplicities)
 * a glossary

-A summary of the archive as well as the date & time of generation are given on the title page.
+A summary of the archive, as well as the date & time of generation, are given on the title page.

 The title of the report, and its filename, will be "{archive_name} Report", where archive_name is the name of the root of the archive.